Behavior Prior Representation learning for Offline Reinforcement Learning: theoretical analysis

-Note that the first term in Equation~\ref{eq:subopt_bound} is the exact optimization problem of BPR in Equation~\ref{eq:BPR_opt} multiplied by constant $C\cdot K$, where the action $a_i$ is sampled from the dataset pairs $(s_i,a_i)$ whose behavior policy is $\pi_{\beta}$, and the predictor $f$ plays the similar role as the policy $\pi_{\hat{\beta}}$.
+where $n$ is the size of the dataset, $R a d(\Phi)$ is the Rademacher complexity of $\phi$'s function class $\Phi$, $\pi_\beta$ is the behavior policy over the dataset, $C$ is a constant, and $K=\frac{R_{\text{max}}}{1-\gamma}$. \end{theorem} Note that the first term in Equation~\ref{eq:subopt_bound} is the exact optimization problem of BPR in Equation~\ref{eq:BPR_opt} multiplied by constant $C\cdot K$, where the action $a_i$ is sampled from the offline dataset pairs $(s_i,a_i)$ whose behavior policy is $\pi_{\beta}$, and the predictor $f$ plays the similar role as $\pi_{\hat{\beta}}$.
 The second and the third term are both irrelevant to the specific representation, or the estimated behavior.
 This indicates that the potential harm of utilizing BPR can be reduced as the representation training procedure goes on.